XanaduAI/Xanadu-Quantum-Codebook/nodes/I.1/Lesson.md

-The inner product between two qubit states is computed by taking the dot product between the bra of one, and the ket of the other (they combine to form a "bra-ket" expression).
+The inner product between two qubit states is computed by taking the dot product between the bra of one, and the ket of the other (they combine to form a "bra–ket" expression).
 We can do so to check that
 $\vert 0 \rangle$ and $\vert 1 \rangle$ are orthogonal:

 $$